1. What You Are Worried About

 C. Examination / On-Site Procedure (Example)

-Objective: Assess whether the firm’s use of AI in high-risk workflows is governed by an effective pre-execution runtime and whether decision evidence is available and reliable.
+Objective: Assess whether high-risk workflows are governed by an effective pre-execution authority gate and whether decision evidence is available, reviewable, and reliable.

 Steps: